stanfordpython/python-handouts/installing-python-windows.md

 We discourage Strategy 2, as it is the most complicated and hardest for us to debug.

-We are fine with Strategy 3, although it is essentially just avoiding the problem by throwing computatioal resources at it.
+We are fine with Strategy 3, although it is essentially just avoiding the problem by throwing computational resources at it.

 If Strategy 1 or Strategy 2 fail horribly, strategy 3 will definitely work, but is fairly resource intensive.

 So, we recommend trying out Strategy 1 first.
 If that fails, decide whether you are willing to allocate a nontrivial amount of computing resources to this course.
 If so, proceed with Strategy 3.
 If not, proceed with Strategy 2.

 ## (1) Bash on Ubuntu on Windows
-Requires: 64-bit Windows 10, updated to the 2016 Anniversary build or later. *If you regularly download updates, you'll be fine*.
+Requires: 64-bit Windows 10, updated to the 2016 Anniversary build or later. *If you regularly download updates, you'll be fine.*

 Windows 10 has added a Ubuntu subsystem which we will use for development in this class.
 In particular, we'll use the Ubuntu system to download Python and to create a virtual environment for this course.